SAP/spartacus-docs/_pages/install/smartEdit-setup-instructions-for-spartacus.md

    ng add @spartacus/smartedit
    ```

-   You can also install the SmartEdit library manually, by adding it to `package.json`, and then installing it by running `yarn update`, or using `npm` commands.
-If you install the SmartEdit library with this approach, then after installation, you also need to either copy the `webApplicationInjector.js` file from `node_modules/@spartacus/smartedit/assets` to your application's asset folder, or else add `node_modules/@spartacus/smartedit/assets` into the `assets` array in `angular.json`, as shown in the following example:
+   If you install the SmartEdit library manually (that is, without schematics), then you also need to either copy the `webApplicationInjector.js` file from `node_modules/@spartacus/smartedit/assets` to your application's asset folder, or else add `node_modules/@spartacus/smartedit/assets` into the `assets` array in `angular.json`, as shown in the following example:

    ```ts
       {